 Treatment for a stroke should begin as soon as possible.
 The quicker emergency treatment begins, the greater the chance of preventing any lasting damage.
 Treatment depends on the type of stroke a person is having.

 Emergency treatment for ischemic stroke must start within 4.5 hours of the event.
-Treatment for an ischemic stroke—the most common kind that involves a blood clot in the brain—will be to break up the clot that is blocking or disrupting blood flow in the brain.
+Ischemic stroke is the most common kind of stroke that involves a blood clot in the brain.
+Treatment will be used to break up the clot that is blocking or disrupting blood flow in the brain.

-One of the most common treatments doctors use during stroke emergencies is simple aspirin.
+One of the most common treatments doctors use during stroke emergencies is aspirin.
 Proven effective for thinning the blood, aspirin can help get blood to the affected area.
-If you're already taking aspirin for heart disease or other conditions, you or a family member should inform your emergency room doctor.
+You or a family member should inform your emergency room doctor if you're already taking aspirin for heart disease or other conditions.

 Your doctor may also administer other drugs designed to break up clots.
-These drugs can be injected via via a catheter—or thin tube—through your arteries.
-The most common medication used to treat stroke is known as tissue plasminogen activator (tPA), and will help break up clot that has formed in the brain.
+These drugs can be injected through a thin tube (catheter) in your arteries.
+The most common medication used to treat stroke is known as tissue plasminogen activator (TPA).
+It will help break up a clot that has formed in the brain.
 Other oral drugs that may eventually be used to thin the blood and reduce risk of future stroke include clopidogrel and warfarin.
 Statins have also been shown to reduce the incidence of stroke.

 Learn more by reading Stroke Drugs.